Sinan81/cpsc128/README.md

-len(s)                          #returns the length of string s.find('Tea')                   #returns position where first occurance of 'Tea' begins s.count('o')                    #counts number of 'o's in the string if 'l' in s:                    #test if a substring is contained in a longer string
+len(s)                          #returns the length of string s.find('Tea')                   #returns position where first occurance of 'Tea' begins s.count('o')                    #counts number of 'o's in the string 'l' in s                    #test if a substring is contained in a longer string

 # misc. str methods
 s[2].isalpha()                  #check if s[2] is alphabetical, i.e A-Z